Parkinson’s Disease Research

 Learn More About Research

-Currently we are conducting multiple studies of investigational new medications added on to levodopa to determine if these investigational treatments improve symptoms.
-Clinical trials assess drugs are not yet approved by the FDA and by participating in these trials, individuals may obtain access to these investigational new medications.
+CenExel RMCR is conducting multiple studies of investigational new medications added on to levodopa to determine if these investigational treatments improve symptoms.
+Clinical trials assess drugs that are not yet approved by the FDA, and by participating in these trials, individuals may obtain access to these investigational new medications.
 Learn more about risks and benefits of participation in clinical research.

 Learn About Clinical Trials: